Arranging a Winter Symposium

 - The completed budget template (see under downaloads), it includes 3 different sheets (see the tabs at the bottom of the template):

 - SHEET 1: “Budsjett for vintersymposium / Budget for the winter symposium” in DKK

 - SHEET 2: “Liste over påmeldte deltakere / list of registered participants to the WS” (for as far as known at that moment.
 In the finalised accounting after the conference you can send the final list)

 - SHEET 3: “Kontaktopplysninger for den økonomiansvarlige koordinator “ / Contact information for the coordinator responsible for economy

 Finalizing the accounting (latest by 15 April)

-One month after the WS, or latest by 15 April, you need to finish the accounting and send it to the NSU Accountant Susanne Farre by email (email@example.com).
-Remember that all original receipts must be sorted and scanned: they should be individually numbered on the receipts and recorded through the Zoho system, classified according to the sub-categories Travel, Accommodation, Meals, Other costs.
+One month after the WS, or latest by 15 April, you need to finish the accounting and send it to the NSU Accountant Susanne Farre by email (firstname.lastname@example.org).
+Remember that all original receipts must be sorted and scanned: they should be individually numbered on the receipts (preferably written by pen) and recorded through the Zoho system, classified according to the sub-categories Travel, Accommodation, Meals, Other costs.
 Use the templates in the budget template to enter the totals recorded in Zoho to give an overview of the accounting and the demographics of the WS.